-Juts a quick note to remind you that the Autumn Statement is on Thursday 5 December.
-Next week's podcast (10 December 2013) will cover this.
+Just a quick note to remind you that the Autumn Statement is this Thursday (5 December).
+Next week's podcast (10 December) will cover this.

 Derek Allen 3 December 2013

 The views expressed in these podcasts are Derek Allen's personal views and do not necessarily represent AAT policy or strategy.